MislavJaksic/Client-Interviews/AtlanticGroup/Raw/README.md

 ## Raw

-I took the photos with my phone during the presentation.

-I wrote the transcript while listening to the presentation.
+The photos were taken with my phone during the presentation.
+I also made an attempt at transcribing what was said during the Atlantic's presentation, trying to act as a court clerk.